ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 1. Create a new, alternative user to `root`.
 2. Grant this new user administrative privileges.
 3. Disable SSH access from the `root` user.
-4. Cover how to run commands as an administrator as your new user.
+4. How to run commands as an administrator as your new user.
 5. Install fail2ban to block repeated, failed, login attempts.